 By default, a button will display its name as the button's text on your device's screen (for those button types that support text labels).
 This may prove a challenge if you would like to embed any type of formatting in the button's text on the screen, such as line feeds, etc. (as button names are also used to reference buttons in scripting).
 Therefore, you can set alternate text for any button by selecting one of the "Alternate Button Text" options on the new/edit button panel.
 The "Text" option allows you to enter simple text with embedded escape characters (such as \n for line feed, etc.).
 The "HTML" option allows you to enter any desired HTML that you'd like to display on the button, including tables, divs, inline styles, etc. The "HTML" option gives you nearly complete control over the button's text content, including loading images to display on top of the button's background image.
-Even the button images that you use as normal button backgrounds can be loaded via HTML onto any button to mix text and images in unique and interesting ways.
-To load one of your button pack images onto a button via HTML, simple use the tag as follows:
+Even the button to mix text and images in unique and interesting ways.
+To load one of your button pack images onto a button via HTML, simple use the <imps tag as follows: